crypto-org-chain/chain-docs/docs/protocol/reward-and-punishments.md

 Below are all the network parameters used to configure the behavior of validator punishments.
 Details of all these parameters and their effect on behavior of validator punishments is discussed later in this document.

-1. `UNBONDING_PERIOD`: Unbonding period will be used as jailing period (time for which an account is jailed after it gets punished) and also as slashing period (time to wait before slashing funds from an account).
-This should be greater than or equal to `MAX_EVIDENCE_AGE` in tendermint.
-1. `BLOCK_SIGNING_WINDOW`: Number of blocks for which the liveness is calculated for uptime tracking.
+1. `"block_signing_window"`: Number of blocks for which the liveness is calculated for uptime tracking.
-1. `MISSED_BLOCK_THRESHOLD`: Maximum number of blocks with faulty/missed validations allowed for an account in last `BLOCK_SIGNING_WINDOW` blocks before it gets jailed.
+1. `missed_block_threshold`: Maximum number of blocks with faulty/missed validations allowed for an account in last `block_signing_window` blocks before it gets deactivated.
-1. `LIVENESS_SLASH_PERCENT`: Percentage of funds (bonded + unbonded) slashed when a validator is non-live.
+1. `liveness_slash_percent`: Percentage of funds (bonded + unbonded) slashed when a validator is non-live.
-1. `BYZANTINE_SLASH_PERCENT`: Percentage of funds (bonded + unbonded) slashed when validator makes a byzantine fault.
+1. `byzantine_slash_percent`: Percentage of funds (bonded + unbonded) slashed when validator makes a byzantine fault.

 :::warning Important:
 During slashing, funds are slashed from both, bonded and unbonded, amounts.